-The XB450 lets you make a style statement and you can choose from 5 bold colours: Black, Blue, Red, Yellow and White.
-However, if you shy away from unnecessary attention, you'l probably want to stick to the black.
+The MDR-XB450 lets you make a style statement and you can choose from 5 bold colours i.e. black, blue, red, yellow and white.
+However, if you shy away from unnecessary attention, you'll probably want to stick to black.

 USEABILITY: SENNHEISER HD 202 II VS SONY MDR XB450

-The Sennheiser HD 202 II features earcups that are large, comfortable and fit over your ears.
+The Sennheiser HD 202 II features earcups that are large and comfortably fit over your ears.

 Keep in mind that the headphones are not designed to look slim, so the extra width may take some time to get used to.

-Covered with pleather they are stuffed with heavy cushioning.
+Covered with leather, they are stuffed with heavy cushioning.

-It feels very similar to the material the headband is made of, though not quite as soft, but it does have the same amount of give and feel.
+It feels very similar to the material the headband is made of, though not quite as soft.
+It, however, does have the same amount of give and feel.
 This makes them comfortable to wear even during long hours, although you might feel a slight warmth after using them for a while.

 SUPERB SENNHEISER IDEAL NOISE ISOLATION & SONY SERRATED FLAT CABLE

 This because there is an increase in comfort and they allow your ears to breathe some more.
-If noise isolation is your aims, these headphones are your best best.
+If noise isolation is your aim, these headphones are your best bet.
 You must keep in mind that the HD 202 II has been designed to be used by studio professionals for many years.
 You'll be hard pressed to find any noise that'll hamper your listening experience.